Theory of Operation

 Note

 The file compile_commands.json is generated by CMake with the option --target <context>-database and contains all source files of the context along with compiler options.
-It is used by the IntelliSense system of an IDE.
+It is used by various code analyzer tools and the IntelliSense system of an IDE.

 The operation is further controlled by options: